vishal-pandey/phpspa/README.md

 # PHP SPA
-PHP Based Single Page Application Using JavaScript and Jquery
+PHP Based Single Page Application Using JavaScript Jquery php and typescript

 It Is An MVC Framework where